amirfarzamnia/velocedb/README.md

 ## Features

-- **Open source**: VeloceDB is open source, which means you have the freedom to modify it according to your preferences.
+- **Open Source**: VeloceDB is open source, which means you have the freedom to modify it according to your preferences.
-- **Easy to use**: VeloceDB offers a straightforward API for managing data.
+- **Easy to Use**: VeloceDB offers a straightforward API for managing data.
 - **Customization**: Easily configure database settings, such as encoding and JSON formatting, to fit your requirements.
 - **Security**: VeloceDB prioritizes data security to safeguard your information during access and storage.
 - **Lightweight**: VeloceDB is a lightweight and lightning-fast database.
 It has been optimized to deliver maximum speed and efficiency.